oceangiri23/myportfolio/README.md

 My portfolio

-Open [http://oceangiri23@gmail.com] to view my portfolio.
+Open [http://sagargiri23.com.np] to view my portfolio.

 It uses React bootstrap package for css.

-It uses NodeMailer to send emails.
+It also uses NodeMailer to send emails.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).